- Training & Events

 Plain bearings are used for high radial loads (perpendicular to the axis of the shaft) and low to high speeds.
 Typical applications include turbines, large milling systems, engine cranks, compressors, gearboxes, shaft bearing supports, etc.

-Every journal bearing has some common design characteristics as shown in Figure 2.
+Every sleeve bearing has some common design characteristics as shown in Figure 2.

 The components that are separated by the oil film in a plain bearing are the bearing liner and the shaft.
 The shaft is composed of high-quality, wear-resistant, structurally strong steel.
 The bearing liner may be made of a single layer or multiple layers, depending on the design features of the equipment (Figure 3).